brandonjschwartz/engineering-website/src/documents/posts/driving-technical-change.html.md

 ---
 title: Driving technical change
-summery: In order too get your co-workers to stretch their technical skills, you’ll have to stretch your soft skills.
+summery: In order to get your co-workers to stretch their technical skills, you’ll have to stretch your soft skills.
 This post will help you make that stretch without compromising your resistance to playing politics.
 You can overcome resistance (however illogical) in a logical way.  ..
-author_name: 'Adam'
+author_name: 'Adamm'
 author_image: './images/adam.png'
 layout: post
 tags: ['intro','post']